BrunoFrancesco97/Software_Architectures/Task 3/readme.md

 If you have an updated version of Docker/Docker Desktop, Compose was installed with it.

-First of all you can clone this repo with:
+First of all you have to clone this repo with:
 ```
 $> git clone git@github.com:BrunoFrancesco97/Software_Architectures.git
 ```